imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-gold.md

 - **Profits and prosperity**: Announce good news about an investment, business or job proposal that will be beneficial for your economy.
 - **Caution**: If you lost a gold coin in the dream, this suggests that you should be careful to avoid making mistakes that could lead to the loss of money or valuable friendships.
 The dream warns you in advance to act with caution and protect your well-being.

-This article is purely informational; At Dream Insights we do not have the power to make a diagnosis or recommend treatment.
+This article is purely informational; At AnalyzeMyDream we do not have the power to make a diagnosis or recommend treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography